SimplyRETS/simplyretswp/readme.txt

 = 2.3.0 =
 * FEATURE: Prioritize bathrooms over bathsFull in results list details
 * UPDATE: Update compatibility with latest WordPress version 4.8

-= 2.2.6 =
-* FEATURE: Add admin option to use "statusText" API field in place of the standardized status.

-= 2.2.5 =
-* FEATURE: Add contact form info (name, email, listing) to the end of the email message body.

-= 2.2.4 =
-* BUGFIX: Don't send empty 'status' and 'type' parameters to the API.
-* DOCUMENTATION: Update documentation for 'area' parameter.

-= 2.2.3 =
-* DOCUMENTATION: Remove unsupported 'lotsize' parameter from documentation.

-= 2.2.2 =
-* FEATURE: Add support for more API fields including Garage Spaces, HOA, and more.

-= 2.2.1 =
-* FIX: Fix pagination links when using 'counties' parameter

-= 2.2.0 =
-* FEATURE: Add support for showing an IDX image with all listing thumbnails
-* FEATURE: Add support for showing Listing Broker on all listing thumbnails
-* FEATURE: Add support for setting custom disclaimer text.
-* FIX: Don't crop images so watermarks are always shown.

-= 2.1.3 =
-* FEATURE: Add support for multiple counties in sr_listings short-code

-= 2.1.2 =
-* FIX: Fix missing vendor files

-= 2.1.1 =
-* FIX: Check in missing files for maps

-= 2.1.0 =
-* FIX: Add admin option for Google Maps API key (which is now required for maps to show on new sites).
-* BUG: Fix 'vendor' parameter initialization in sr_listings_slider short-code
-* BUG: Fix 'vendor' parameter initialization in sr_map_search short-code

 **View the complete CHANGELOG:** [here](https://github.com/SimplyRETS/simplyretswp/blog/master/CHANGELOG)